ghost171/Interpreter/README.md

     2

 # Installation
-    git pull
+    git pull //git clone https://github.com/ghost171/Interpreter
+    // make install
+    // bin/inter
     cd bin
     ./inter
 # Realization
 ## Steps of interpritating
 ### Lexem Dividing
 When we get the rows of code we need to convert it to array of Lexems.
-Lexem can be number, variable or operator.
+Lexem can be number, variable or operator. //which are implemented in ParseLexem()
 There are in ParseLexem() function.
 ###  Build Postfix
 IN this step of program we build the postfix by available infix that we get Lexem Dividing step.